Atlantis: The Lost Continent Revealed: Kusche

-Researcher Larry Kusche, who published The Bermuda Triangle Mystery: Solved in 1975, argued that Berlitz and other authors had exaggerated their claims and hadn’t done any proper research.
-They presented some disappearance cases as "mysteries" when they weren’t mysteries at all, and some reported cases hadn’t even happened within the Bermuda Triangle.
+Researcher Larry Kusche, who published The Bermuda Triangle Mystery: Solved in 1975, argued that Berlitz and other authors had exaggerated their claims and had not done any proper research.
+They presented some disappearance cases as "mysteries" when they were not mysteries at all, and some reported cases had not even happened within the Bermuda Triangle.

-After extensively researching the issue, Kusche concluded that the number of disappearances that occurred within the Bermuda Triangle wasn’t actually greater than in any other similarly trafficked area of the ocean, and that other writers presented misinformation—such as not reporting storms that occurred on the same day as disappearances, and sometimes even making it seem as though the conditions had been calm for the purposes of creating a sensational story.
-In short: previous Bermuda Triangle authors didn’t do their research and either knowingly or unintentionally "made it up."
+After extensively researching the issue, Kusche concluded that the number of disappearances that occurred within the Bermuda Triangle was not actually greater than in any other similarly trafficked area of the ocean, and that other writers presented misinformation—such as not reporting storms that occurred on the same day as disappearances, and sometimes even making it seem as though the conditions had been calm for the purposes of creating a sensational story.
+In short: previous Bermuda Triangle authors did not do their research and either knowingly or unintentionally "made it up".

 The book did such a thorough job of debunking the myth that it effectively ended most of the Bermuda Triangle hype.
-When authors like Berlitz and others were unable to refute Kusche’s findings, even the most steadfast of believers had difficulty remaining confident in the sensationalized Bermuda Triangle narrative.
+When authors like Berlitz and others were unable to refute Kusche's findings, even the most steadfast of believers had difficulty remaining confident in the sensationalized Bermuda Triangle narrative.
 Nevertheless, many magazine articles, TV shows, and movies have continued to feature the Bermuda Triangle.